AlienVault OTX

 Get Domain Information

-Retrieves information of the specified Domain(s).
+Retrieves information on the specified domains.

 Input